hanbuck30/hanbuck30/README.md

   - Model evaluation and validation

 ### [ESN-Pytorch](https://github.com/hanbuck30/Pytorch_ESN)
-A study on improving EEG signal processing by developing methods for interpolating low-channel to high-channel data and enhancing decoding accuracy.
+Pytorch version of ESN.
+Learning algorithms include FORCE, inverse matrix, and Gradient Descent.
+Unlike traditional ESNs, large storage nodes can be used using memory much more efficiently.

-- **Tech Stack:** Python, MATLAB, NumPy, Pytorch
+- **Tech Stack:** Python, NumPy, Pytorch
 - **Features:**
-  - Low-to-high channel interpolation techniques
+  - When using many nodes, you can effectively manage and utilize memory
-  - Advanced EEG signal decoding models
+  - By using batch processing, tasks can be performed at high speed through parallelization
-  - Real-time signal processing optimization
+  - It can be utilized as needed through various learning algorithms

 ## 📈 GitHub Stats